Frequently Asked Questions

 How is oversight provided to charter schools?

 Charter schools must operate in accordance with state and federal law.
 They must abide by health and safety laws, and cannot discriminate on the basis of race, color, religion, sex or national origin.
-Charter school governing bodies are often subject to various business regulations, such as ethical financial practices, and public body rules, such as open meeting laws, and like all public school disitrcts, must have an annual independent financial audit in accordance with state rules.
+Charter school governing bodies are often subject to various laws that apply to nonprofit public benefit organizations, such as ethical financial practices, and public body rules, such as open meeting laws.
+Also, like all public school districts, charter schools must have an annual independent financial audit in accordance with state rules.
 Charter schools also have oversight from their authorizers (the local school district, county office of education or State Board of Education).
-Authorizers review financial reports, have the authority to conduct audits, determine if the charter school should be renewed at the end of the charter school's term (usually every five years) and can revoke a charter school for violations of law, fiscal mismanagement, or if the school is not meeting pupil academic outcomes or the terms of its charter.
+Authorizers review financial reports, Accountability Plans, and they have the authority to conduct audits to determine if the charter school should be renewed at the end of the charter school's term (usually every five years).
+An authorizer can revoke a charter school for violations of law, fiscal mismanagement, or if the school is not meeting pupil academic outcomes or the terms of its charter.

 How are charter schools funded?

 In California, traditional district school and charter public schools are funded under the Local Control Funding Formula (LCFF) which allocates state and local tax dollars to public education agencies based on the number of pupils in each grade level.
-Additonal fudning is provided for students with high needs, such as low-income pupils and Engish learners.
+Additional funding is provided for students with high needs, such as low-income pupils and English learners and foster youth.
 Public funding generally follows the student to the public school the parents choose, whether a charter school or a traditional district school.
 When charter schools are funded, there is no overall loss of public school money because charter schools are public schools.

 Do charters receive the same amount of funding as traditional district schools?

-The recent implementation of the LCFF has begun to reduce some of this inequity and will continue to improve over time, but the LCFF has a long phase-in period.
-In addition, structural inequities in the LCFF prohibit many charter schools from receiving concentration grants for all of their neediest students, because their concentration grant funding is capped at the district average.
+The LCFF has reduced some of this inequity because charters are now funded in much the same way other public schools are.
+But structural inequities in the LCFF prohibit many charter schools from receiving concentration grants for all of their neediest students, because their concentration grant funding is capped at the district average.

 Does money allocated to charter schools come out of school districts' budgets?

-Do charter schools contribute funding to their authroizing school district?
+Do charter schools contribute funding to their authorizing school district?

 All charter schools authorized by a school district pay an oversight fee to that school district, which provides for the cost of the district conducting school visits, fiscal and academic monitoring, renewal evaluation and other required forms of oversight.
 Charter schools pay between one and three percent of their revenues to the district to cover these oversight costs.